surifirstpin/biplus_documentation/docs/DataRun.md

    | ----------------------------------------|----------------------------------------------|
    | is not null                             | Data not equal to null value                 |
    | is null                                 | Data equal to null value                     |
-   | is not empty                            | Data qqual to null
+   | is not empty                            | Data qqual to null value

 should not be empty
 is empty